TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

     - Specifies the filename of the partition manifest.

   :code:`pm.offset`
-    - Specifies the offset of the partition manifest within the SP package.
+    - Specifies the offset of the partition manifest within the partition package.
     - Must be 4KB aligned, because that is the translation granule supported by Hafnium SPMC.
     - Optional.
 Defaults to :code:`0x1000`.

-:code:`image.offset` and :code:`pm.offset` can be leveraged to support SPs with S1 translation granules that differ from 4KB, and to configure the regions allocated within the SP package, as well as to comply with the requirements for the implementation of the boot information protocol (see `Passing boot data to the SP`_ for more details).
+:code:`image.offset` and :code:`pm.offset` can be leveraged to support SPs with S1 translation granules that differ from 4KB, and to configure the regions allocated within the partition package, as well as to comply with the requirements for the implementation of the boot information protocol (see `Passing boot data to the SP`_ for more details).